phpmentors-jp/domain-kata/README.md

 ## Installation

-Composer Console can be installed using [Composer](http://getcomposer.org/).
+Domain Kata can be installed using [Composer](http://getcomposer.org/).

 First, add the dependency to **phpmentors/domain-kata** into your **composer.json** file as the following: